iamyogesh2001/ris-fmcw-nlos/README.md

 This repository contains the simulation framework, dataset generation pipeline, CNN training code, and all paper figures for our work on RIS-assisted FMCW radar target detection in non-line-of-sight (NLOS) environments.

 We propose a reconfigurable intelligent surface (RIS) passive antenna aperture architecture that redirects 77 GHz FMCW radar energy around physical obstructions toward NLOS targets.
-A 64-element RIS with 2-bit phase quantization achieves 36.1 dB coherent aperture gain, enabling CA-CFAR detection at SNR as low as −15 dB — a regime where conventional radar yields detection probability below 0.6%.
-A lightweight CNN trained on range-Doppler maps under realistic RIS impairment conditions achieves strong classification performance across all tested SNR levels.
+A 64-element RIS with 2-bit phase quantization achieves 36.1 dB coherent aperture gain, enabling CA-CFAR detection at SNR as low as -15 dB, a regime where conventional radar yields detection probability below 0.6%.
+A lightweight CNN trained on range-Doppler maps under realistic RIS impairment conditions achieves 98.33% accuracy and AUC of 0.988 across all tested SNR levels.

 ---